teespring/nightwing/README.md

 ### Available options

-- `namespace`: the string each metric is prefixed with
+- `namespace`: the string each metric is prefixed with.
+Defaults to `robin.sidekiq`.

 ## Metrics